A1Liu/ted/README.md

     structs.
 Would be easy to use, and would not require nonsense code bloat.
     In the interim though, we can do a runtime conversion to get similar productivity benefits.
-  - Not using Serde because of resulting binary size and increased compile times.
+  - Going to try to avoid Serde because of resulting binary size and increased compile times.
+Current binary size is 235KB, which is pretty gigantic for how little work it does, and a TodoMVC app with Serde is 476Kb.
+Runtime serialization performance is low priority for the message sizes this project works with, but avoiding a gigantic download size is an incredibly high priority.

 ## Size Opt Stuffs
 - [ ] https://github.com/rustwasm/wasm-pack/issues/737